alexxiy/dklab_realplexor/README.txt

 1. Perl version: treated as a prototype and development/debugging playground.
    It's quite slow and is not recommended in production.
-2. C++ version: fast, but you should build it by yourself from sources (it's quite easy in Ubuntu 12.04), see cpp/ directory.
+2. C++ version: fast, but you should build it by yourself from sources, see cpp/ directory.

 When you build a binary version of Realplexor, the binary is put to the current directory; it will be used instead of Perl version automatically.